-Unfortunately, however, there’s definitely nothing comforting about a sky high electric bill.
-We all want a home that keeps us feeling safe and comfortable, but ideally, not at an extreme cost, leaving a big dent on our wallets.
+Unfortunately, however, there’s definitely nothing comforting about a sky-high electric bill.
+We all want a home that keeps us feeling safe and comfortable, but ideally, not at an extreme cost, leaving a big dent in our wallets.

 Want to know how you can save on your heating price during the coldest times of the year?
 Read on for more tips and tricks.